 The Panasonic Lumix DMC-GX850 (called Panasonic GX800 in some regions) is a mirrorless interchangeable lens camera that was revealed to the public in January 2017 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GX850 has a Camera Elo of 2099.
+Is the Panasonic GX850 a good camera?
+The GX850 has a Camera Elo of 2173.
 This rating puts the GX850 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the GX850 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.